LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 * General cyber security (Firewall, Intrusion Detection System, ....)
 * Check the uptime promise of cloud provider (minimum three 9s)
 * Failover system (also in different locations)
-* Keeping track of age and replacing appliances
+* Keeping track of age and replacing appliances //currently in access control
 * Conduct an internal special study of failover and load balancer strategies
-* Securing the physical access
 * Being informed about the relevant natural catastrophes
 * Ensure stable Internet connection of the System (Cloud, Bare Metal, ....)
 * Ensure stable Power connection of the System (Cloud, Bare Metal, ....)